 About the exhibition

-Thursday September 12, 6-8pm Opening Reception RSVP here
+Thursday September 12, 6-8pm Opening Reception

-Conversation with artist Oliver Ressler and GC Professor Ashley Dawson RSVP here
+Friday September 13, 6pm Conversation with artist Oliver Ressler and GC Professor Ashley Dawson

 Since 2008, Austria-based Oliver Ressler has dedicated his art to exploring diverse activist approaches in response to the climate crisis that has pushed our world to the precipice of multiple catastrophic “tipping points.”
 These critical thresholds, once crossed, unleash colossal and often irreversible changes within our climate system.
 Climate activists around the world confront corporations producing fossil fuel, while demanding more action from their governments to curb carbon emissions.
-Ranging from poetic to documental, and often interventionist representations, Ressler’s works focus on communities and activist groups in Austria, Germany, Spain, and Ecuador, who resist construction projects and mining operation that cause destruction of natural forests, ancestral land, and water.
+Ranging from poetic to documentary, and often interventionist representations, Ressler’s works focus on communities and activist groups in Austria, Germany, Spain, and Ecuador, who resist construction projects and mining operation that cause destruction of natural forests, ancestral land, and water.

 In many of his films, Ressler documents the assemblies and working group meetings of global climate activists – a mix that includes artists and poets.
 These dynamic gatherings serve as crucibles of discussion, where the participants deliberate on the methods and objectives that will guide their collective struggle for a future that transcends mere survival.
 “Barricade Cultures for the Future” and “Overturn the Present, Barricade the Future,” presented in the exhibition, feature activists with a background as artists and cultural workers questioning the widespread habit of treating “art” and “activism” as separate categories, when in practice, they often overlap and influence each other.